Rail, Denali, Knik River & Juneau

-An early bus brings you back to the Denali rail depot.
-On the train, astounding scenery unfolds outside your first-class deluxe dome rail car—this time, to Talkeetna.
-At the convergence of three rivers, explore this historic gold mining town on your own before a group dinner.
-The bus ride along the Susitna River and Alaska Range passes quickly.
-Greeted at the Knik River Lodge, you’re escorted to your cabin—outfitted with plush amenities and your own deck for viewing wildlife, mountains, and (if the skies align) northern lights.
-It’s a serene evening!
+Be sure your camera battery is fully-charged—today is jam-packed with superb scenery from sunup to sundown!
+An early morning bus brings you back to the Denali rail depot.
+On the train, the views unfold outside your first-class deluxe dome rail car—this time, to Talkeetna.
+At the convergence of three rivers, stretch your legs on a short walk on your own through this historic gold mining town.
+Then hop back on the bus for the eye-popping ride along the Susitna River and Alaska Range.
+Greeted at the Knik River Lodge, you’ll be escorted to the lodge’s restaurant for dinner and views from floor-to-ceiling windows of the wild Alaska wilderness.
+After your big day, settle in to your plush wilderness cabin—outfitted with luxurious amenities and your own deck for viewing wildlife, mountains, and (if the skies align) northern lights.
+This is serenity!

 Thursday: Knik River (B,D)

-Start with a hot meal in the lodge or continental breakfast delivered to your cabin.
+Start with a hot meal in the lodge.
 Then, step outside for a day of exploration!
 Hike a Chugach Mountain trail from the lodge and ride to Hatcher Pass to visit historic Independence Mine.
 Glacier flightseeing and dog sledding are available for additional fees.
 This evening, be treated to a dog musher presentation and special farewell dinner.

 Friday: Anchorage (B,L)

-A mid-morning bus ride brings you to Anchorage and a visit to the Alaska Native Heritage Center.
+Your mid-morning bus ride is bound for Anchorage.
+On the way, make a special stop to visit the Alaska Native Heritage Center.
 Discover Native traditions and legends through a presentation of dance, elder talk and Native Olympics.
-The afternoon is yours—leisurely stroll through town, visit a museum, and pick from the many options for dinner on your own.
-Overnight at the Lakefront Anchorage Hotel (or similar).
+After your cultural exploration, it’s a short ride into the city where the afternoon is yours—meander through town, visit a museum, and pick from the many options for dinner on your own.
+Overnight at the Hilton Anchorage Hotel (or similar).